Caprpar/caprpar/README.md

 ## Blackjack
 <a href="https://caprpar.github.io/black-jack/"><img align="right" src="assets/blackjack.jpg" style="width:auto;height:22em;border:2px solid #fff;border-radius:5px;"></a>
 While getting understimulated during native JS classes I started coding a black jack game i could occupy myself with.
-The player starts with 100 coins, can bet and choose to hit or stand during play
+The player starts with 100 coins, can bet and choose to hit or stand during play.

+One of the biggest challenges was to randomly rotate and stack the cards upon eachother.
+I also loved the process of building snuck and tight modules that took care of the shuffeling and dealing mechanism.

 [Link: Blackjack website](https://caprpar.github.io/black-jack/)
 <br />